 There are many external-facing benefits of de-risking security that customers and agents will immediately notice and appreciate.
 Customers can authenticate themselves in 1-2 seconds each time they reach out: no passwords or silly questions needed, and the information they enter can never be seen by the person on the other end of the phone or chat.

 Also, when verified identity is established between a business and its customer, those identity credentials are passed through all touchpoints (i.e., chat, email, voice) and transfers.
 This is a “one and done” process that allows your organization to close a deal in a single, well-designed experience while keeping transactions fast, secure, consistent, and frictionless for your customers.
 Combined, this creates a better total experience for customers and the agents who serve them.
 Contact center metrics like Average Handle Time (AHT), First Contact Resolution (FCR), and Customer Satisfaction (CSAT) will naturally improve, and a huge ROI can be achieved through the faster handle time, reduced fraud, and reduced cost of compliance.

 Every organization has invested in security measures of different types.
 Journey’s network and platform allow you to easily integrate your existing tools to create a more intelligent and dynamically flexible approach built on identity centered security that will better protect customer data, increase organizational efficiency, and help reduce costs for tools that are no longer needed (like masking and purging, liveness detection, and KBA).
-Avaya’s composability fits well with Journey’s technology, enabling organizations to create different experiences that are easy and simple to design.
+Avaya’s innovation without disruption fits well with Journey’s technology, enabling organizations to create different experiences that are easy and simple to design.